unbit/uwsgi-docs/Go.rst

    }

 The PostInit() function set the 'hook' to be called after the Go initialization is complete.

-The PostFork() function set the 'hook' to be called after each fork()

-In postinit hook we register two uwsgi signals, with the second one being run in a mule (the mule1)

-To run the code just build your new app as previously explained and execute it
+The PostFork() function set the 'hook' to be called after each fork() In postinit hook we register two uwsgi signals, with the second one being run in a mule (the mule1) To run the code just build your new app as above and execute it

 .. code-block:: ini